TraxData313/Bible-vs-NagHammadi-match-score/README.md

 <br>

 ## Description and goal:
-- **[Bible](https://en.wikipedia.org/wiki/Bible)**: The early Chirch arranged scripts, letters, ghospels and other texts related to Jesus Christ and created the Bible
+- **[Bible](https://en.wikipedia.org/wiki/Bible)**: The early Chirch arranged scripts, letters, ghospels and other texts related to the teachings of Jesus Christ and created the Bible
 - **[Gnostic](https://en.wikipedia.org/wiki/Gnostic_texts)**: Other texts were rejected as faked/heresy and were rejected.
 A lot of those texts were destroyed.
 They are also known as Gnostic texts
 - **[Nag Hammadi](https://en.wikipedia.org/wiki/Nag_Hammadi_library)**: In the 1945 a collection of early Christian and Gnostic texts were discovered near the Upper Egyptian town of Nag Hammadi
 - **Zero hypothesis (H0)**: Nag Hammadi/Gnostic texts and Bible texts are written by the same authors